naman-bajpai/teenop-main/STRIPE_CONNECT_SETUP.md

 3. **"Invalid redirect_uri"** or **"Cannot add HTTP URLs"**
    - **Solution**: Stripe requires HTTPS for redirect URIs
-   - For local development, use ngrok: `npx ngrok http 3000`
+   - For local development, deploy to Vercel/Netlify and use the preview URL
-   - Add the HTTPS ngrok URL to Stripe Dashboard
+   - Add the HTTPS deployment URL to Stripe Dashboard
-   - Update `NEXT_PUBLIC_APP_URL` in `.env.local` to the ngrok HTTPS URL
+   - Update `NEXT_PUBLIC_APP_URL` in `.env.local` to the deployment HTTPS URL
    - Make sure the URL matches exactly in Stripe Dashboard

 4. **"OAuth token exchange failed"**